alwynvanwyk/army-of-agents/README.md

 1. Create the detailed task list (Ryan Carson) in the Augment Chat interface in my IDE.
 1. Run all burners to process (Ryan Carson) the detailed task list for the PRD in the Augment Agent interface (local or remote).

+*Wow!
+Augment is mind-blowing!*
+It's really like having a code pair companion with you who is 100x more knowledgeable and intelligent than you!

 ## Vibe Coding

 ## Stage Gate way of working